 Mint is a very easy plant to grow.
 In fact it can be too easy, taking over a flowerbed.
 The trick is to grow mint in containers, keeping the containers away from soil (a plant could escape out the drainage hole and take root in the ground.)
 Another trick with mints and most herbs is to harvest often, which encourages new, flavorful growth and keeps the plant attractive.

 No matter what your level of gardening experience, you will find some great plants at Plantapalooza! in Athens on April 6.
 The Southeast Tourism Society has named it a Top 20 Event in the Southeast.
 I have met gardeners who drive in from South Georgia or Atlanta to attend.
 Three UGA plant sales – at The State Botanical Garden of Georgia, The Trial Gardens at UGA and the UGA Horticulture Club are happening from 8 am to 2 pm.
 Allan Armitage will lead tours at the Trial Gardens and UGA professors, master gardeners, designers and horticulturists will be available at these sales to help you with your plant selections.
 Those that attend earn discounts on full price plants at several area nurseries.
-Find out more at plantapalooza.uga.edu or by calling 706-542-6014.
+Find out more by calling 706-542-6014.